Kunal453/DSA-30-Day-Challenges-Questions./README.md

 #### 13. Given a Roman numeral, the task is to find its corresponding decimal value.
 #### 14. Given a string of lowercase alphabets, count all possible substrings (not necessarily distinct) that has exactly k distinct characters.
 #### 15. Check whether two string are isomorphic.
 Note: Two strings are isomorphic if one-to-one mapping is possible for every character of first string to every character of second string while preserving the orders of the characters.
+#### 16. Find the GCD (Greatest Common Divisor) of 2 integers.
+The GCD of any 2 numbers is the largest number that divides both the integers.